CompleteBaltics/boxroll-slider/README.md

  jQuery Versions - 1.8+

- if css animations are not supported the plugin degrades to javascript crossfade event
+ if css animations are not supported the plugin degrades to javascript crossfade